StephenOTT/camunda-prometheus-process-engine-plugin/README.md

 It is most important to understand that Prometheus Histograms are "Cumulative".
 See the links above for further details.

-### Multi Duration Tracking on Activities :exclamation:
+### Multi Duration Tracking :exclamation:

 Note that it is possible to have multiple duration tracking.

 - It is possible to have the BPMN wide tracking active, and add specific Activity duration trackers.
 - It is possible to have the BPMN Wide tracking active, and also activate the same tracker on a per activity basis.
 This is generally considered a error on the configuration side.
 It can also have impacts for performance, so pay attention!
+- It is possible to track the duration of Process Instances against multiple metrics

 ### Future Features under consideration

-1. Ability to enable BPMN Wide Tracking, but disable the tracker on specific activities
+1. **DONE** <s>Ability to enable BPMN Wide Tracking, but disable the tracker on specific activities</s>
 1. Ability to enable other types of tracking using Camunda Extension Properties.
 1. Ability to Enable/Disable specific trackers using a boolean rather than having to remove the extension property.
 1. Have a Idea?
 Please post in the Issue Queue!!!

 # Grafana Annotation Reporting